 - Customer-Centered Design

 - Integrated Service Delivery: Operations

 - Youth Services

-WIOA PLGs will convene via telephone (or virtually if appropriate) for 4 - 5 one-hour long calls from May through September 2016.
-Each PLG will be led by a trained SME and facilitator and will highlight one or two expert practitioners.
-Expert practitioners will have an opportunity to share their promising practice.
-However, the majority of the calls will be devoted to a facilitated peer-to-peer discussion and Q&A.
+WIOA PLGs convened via telephone for 4 - 5 one-hour long from May through September 2016.
+Each PLG was led by a trained SME and facilitator and highlighted one or two expert practitioners.
+Expert practitioners shared their promising practices, but the majority of the calls were devoted to a facilitated peer-to-peer discussion and Q&A.

-PLGs are aimed at state and local leaders and staff—from the workforce system and core partners—who are responsible for leading implementation of any and all aspects of WIOA changes.
+PLGs were aimed at state and local leaders and staff—from the workforce system and core partners—responsible for leading implementation of any and all aspects of WIOA changes.

 For complete descriptions of the WIOA PLGs, see related content.